EMMT-Clone/TAO/docs/framegrabber.md

 * `xpaset -p TAO:$cam quit` to make the camera server exit.

-* `xpaset -p TAO:$cam ping` to check the connection.
+* `xpaget TAO:$cam ping` to check the connection.
 The result is a time-stamp in fractional seconds with nanosecond resolution and using the *monotonic* clock whose origin is unspecified but which is insensitive to time adjustments by the system.

 * `xpaget TAO:$cam debug` to retrieve the current debug mode.
 Result is `on` or `off`.